MugilanGN/Flowchart-Generator/README.md

 https://www.youtube.com/watch?v=1gCqPBzU8Z0

-## Installation

-### Repl.it
+## Installing through Repl.it

-If you don't want to download this or setup python, you can run this project directly from [repl.it](https://repl.it/github/MugilanGN/Flowchart-Generator)
+If you don't want to download this or setup python, you can run this project directly from your browser with [repl.it](https://repl.it/github/MugilanGN/Flowchart-Generator)

 This link will automatically clone the project and set it up for you.
-If you want to do it manually, you can import github.com/MugilanGN/Flowchart-Generator into repl yourself.
+If you want to do it manually, you can import **github.com/MugilanGN/Flowchart-Generator** into repl.it yourself.

-From here onwards, you can edit the text file in the repl project and then run the commands in [here](#cli-usage)
+From here onwards, you can edit the text file in the repl project and then run the commands from the [CLI Usage](#cli-usage) section of the README.

-### Manual Installation
+## Local Installation

 This project was built on Python 3.7.4